patricksavalle/devops-project-template/content/configuration-management.md

 ## GitOps

-GitOps is a way to do Kubernetes cluster management and application delivery.
+GitOps is a way to automate application delivery.
 GitOps works by using Git as a single source of truth for declarative infrastructure and applications.
 It applies CI/CD (Continuous Integration/ Continuous Delivery) principles to configuration management.